Skip to contents

 Time-varying Reproduction Number

-To estimate time-varying case reproduction number, we first randomly assigned each scabies consultation a date of diagnosis in the week in which the consultation is reported.
-Since scabies is very hard to diagnose prior to symptom onset10, and scabies consultations are captured as part of sentinel surveillance based on GP consultations8, we use the date of consultation rather than the date of symptom onset.
+Estimating the time-varying reproduction number begins with preparing the daily incidence data.
+Since the available data consists of weekly consultation counts, we distribute these counts across the days of each week using random assignment.
+This approach creates a daily time series while preserving the weekly totals.
+Since scabies is very hard to diagnose prior to symptom onset25, and scabies consultations are captured as part of sentinel surveillance based on GP consultations26, we use the date of consultation rather than the date of symptom onset.

 # read in consultations data